Managing Grass Pollen Allergies

 Step 9: Reduce pollen on your pets

 If you have pets that go outside such as a dog, have a towel handy by the door and use it to wipe your pet off before allowing it to come back inside.
 You should also bar your pets from your bedroom and your bed.
+Your pet may have his or hers favorite toy they play with outside all the time.
+Make sure the rubber dog toy is wiped clean or washed before bringing it back inside.

 Step 10: Keep your floors clean